-34. The Supreme Court held in 1994 SCC(L&S) 84 (Syed Khalid Rizvi Vs. UOI) that in exercise of power under Rule 3 of the Residual Matters Service Rules, the rules which are having a bearing in regard to recruitment cannot be relaxed ~~as per 15-12-93 notification~~ ^{condition of} of service which accrue subsequent to appointment to the service can be relaxed.
-But for the amendment as per 15-12-93 notification, these 14 promotees ~~as per 15-12-93 notification~~ ^{thus this noti-} fication is having a bearing in regard to recruitment and not in regard to conditions of service.
-Hence ~~as per 15-12-93 notification~~ ^{thus this noti-} 15-12-93 is the date of power under Rule 3 of the Residual Service Matters
+34. The Supreme Court held in 1994 SCC(L&S) 34 (Syed Khalid Rizvi Vs. UOI) that in exercise of power under Rule 3 of the Residual Matters Service Rules condition of the rules which are having a bearing in regard to recruitment cannot be relaxed though the conditions of service which accrue subsequent to appointment to the service can be relaxed.
+But for the amendment as per 15-12-93 notification, these 14 promotees ~~cannot~~ can be relaxed.
+Thus this notification is having a bearing in regard to recruitment and not in regard to conditions of service.
+Hence it cannot be held that the notification dated 15-12-93 is by way of relaxation in exercise of power under Rule 3 of the Residual Service Matters rules.

-34-A. The learned counsel for these promotees relied upon para 20 of the judgment of the Supreme Court in 1994 SC 1727 (M.V.Krishna Rao Vs. UOI) to contend that it is even open to the Central Government to invoke Rule 3 of the residual matters rules even for ~~exemption~~ relaxation of the rules having a bearing in regard to recruitment.
-In the above case ~~the~~ ^{the} Tribunal held that strict application of ~~exemption~~ explanation (1) to Rule 3(3) of Seniority rules ~~as~~ would result in grave injustice to Sri R.C.Venkateswarlu and therefore had recommended ^{that} ~~the~~ ^{that} relaxation ~~may~~ be granted to him so as to ~~enable~~ enable him to treat 4th November 1981 that is the date of the select list in which his name was included as the relevant date in determining the year of allotment and the same was confirmed by the Supreme Court as can be seen from para 20 referred to above.
-On a perusal of the judgment of the Tribunal which was referred to in the said para, it is seen that Sri Venkateswarlu is given retrospective effect is prejudicial to the interests of the direct recruits from 1985 batch and the direct recruits of some of the later years and also the applicants in OAs 542 and 543 of 1994 and those who are similarly situated to them.
-As such the notification dated 15-12-93 has to be held as illegal as it is in excess of the power conferred under Section 3(1) (A) of the All India Services Act, 1951.
-Thus, if the interpretation that is sought to be put forth for those 14 nominees is going to be accepted, then the impugned notification dated 15-12-93 has to be held as violative of Section 3(1)(A) of All India Services Act, 1951.
-If the applicants is to be accepted then it will be illegal as it is in contravention of Rule 9(1) of the recruitment rules.
-Thus, in any case the be upheld.
+34-A. The learned counsel for these promotees relied upon para 20 of the judgment of the Supreme Court in 1994 SC 1727 (M.V.Krishna Rao Vs. UOI) to contend that it is even open to the Central Government to invoke Rule 3 of the residual matters rules even for ~~relaxation~~ relaxing the rules having a bearing in regard to recruitment.
+In the above case ~~it was~~ held that strict application of ~~extra~~ explanation (1) to Rule 3(3) of Seniority rules ~~as~~ would result in grave injustice to Sri R.C.Venkateswarlu and therefore had recommended that ~~held~~ that a relaxation ~~may~~ be granted to him so as to ~~enable~~ enable him to treat 4th November 1981 that is the date of the select list in which his name was included as the relevant date in determining the year of allotment, and the same was confirmed by the Supreme Court as can be seen from para 20 referred to above.
+On a perusal of the judgment of the Tribunal which was referred to in the said para, it is seen that Sri Venkateswarlu is given retrospective effect is prejudicial to the interests of the direct recruits from 1985 batch and the direct recruits of some of the later years and also the applicants in DAs 542 and 543 of 1994 and those who are similarly situated to them. ~~As such~~ The notification dated 15-12-93 has to be held as illegal as it is in excess of the power conferred under Section 3(1) (A) of the All India Services Act, 1951.
+Thus, if the interpretation that is sought to be put forth for these 14 promotions is going to be accepted, then the impugned notification dated 15-12-93 has to be held as violative of Section 3(1)(A) of All India Services Act, 1951.
+But if the interpretation that is advanced ~~is advanced~~ the applicants is to be accepted then it will be illegal as it is in contravention of Rule 9(1) of the Recruitment Rules.
+Thus, in either ~~any~~ case the validity of the notification dated 15-12-93 cannot be upheld.